achennings/achennings.github.io/index.md

 2. McClay, M, **Hennings, A. C.**, Reidel, A, & Dunsmoor, J. E. (Submitted).
 The features that shape fear: How emotional intensity and threat relevance interact to guide fear learning.
 [Preprint](https://doi.org/10.31234/osf.io/ckf8d)

-3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Submitted).
+3. **Hennings, A. C.**, Bibb, S. A., Lewis-Peacock, J. A., Dunsmoor, J. E. (Accepted).
 The effect of top-down thought suppression on fear extinction generalization.

 4. **Hennings, A. C.**, McClay, M., Lewis-Peacock, J. A., & Dunsmoor, J. E. (2020).
 Contextual reinstatement promotes extinction generalization in healthy adults but not PTSD.
 [Neuropsychologia.](https://doi.org/10.1016/j.neuropsychologia.2020.107573)